cjoakim/azure-cosmosdb/presentations/Mongo-Modeling-Partitioning.md

   - Examples: customerNumber, orderID, deviceID
   - Best Practice:
     - Use **pk** and populate it with an appropriate value
-    - Gives you the ability to modify your partition key scheme over time
+    - This gives you the ability to modify your partition key scheme over time
     - For example: customerNumber -> customerNumber:year -> customerNumber:year:month

 - **20GB max** per **Logical Partition** or for a **Partion Key Value** - (You manage/choose this)